 Pet health is an issue that can be as expensive as it is emotive.
 Our cats and dogs are increasingly being seen as part of the family, and veterinary science is taking high-tech advancements in human medicine and applying it to treating animals.
 Put these together, and it means that the lengths we're willing to go to treat our pets are as far as the technology available to treat them.
 But just because animal ophthalmology, oncology, neurology and everything in between exists, it doesn't mean it's cheap.

 This buying guide will help you answer the question "Do I need pet insurance?"
 And it will show you what to look out for when shopping for a policy.

-Health insurance for pets is still a relatively new product.
-In Australia, there are only two providers of pet insurance – Petplan and PetSure, underwritten by Allianz Australia and Hollard respectively.
-Between them they administer over 60 policies for 19 brands.
+Pet insurance is still a relatively new product.
+In Australia, there are only three providers of pet insurance – Petplan, Petsure and new market entrant RACQ (though only in Queensland).

+Pet insurance allows you to claim back a part (or in some cases all) of your vet bill – up to an annual limit.
 The policies in our latest review are either basic accident-only cover or more comprehensive accident-and-illness cover (and one

 that is illness-only).
 While these cover surgery, hospitalisation and medicines, in many cases dental care, vaccinations and preventative treatment isn't

 In terms of out-of-pocket costs, you might be charged either an excess, a co-payment, or both.
 The excess is the cost of making a claim, which you might pay once for each condition, each year.
 In the case of a co-payment the insurer splits the vet bill with you.
 Depending on the co-pay level, customers can pay up to 35% of the overall bill.
 Be wary of policies offering to cover 100% of vet bills, only to reduce it once your pet reaches a certain age.